thededman/m5PaperWeather/README.md

 - Touch behavior: Adjust tap debounce and cycling in `loop()` (`uiMode`, `lastTouchTime`).
 - View refresh: Change the one‑shot refresh mode in `pushCanvasSmart()` (e.g., `UPDATE_MODE_GL16`, `GLD16`, `DU`).
 - Detail layout: Tweak fonts/positions in `renderForecastDetail(...)`.

+## Weather icons (SD card)

+You can display grayscale weather icons on the detailed day screens.

+Steps
+- Create an `icons` folder on the microSD card and copy PNGs (recommended), JPGs or BMPs:
+  - `/icons/clear.png` — clear sky (800)
+  - `/icons/partly_cloudy.png` — few clouds (801)
+  - `/icons/clouds.png` — clouds (802–804)
+  - `/icons/rain.png` — rain (500–531)
+  - `/icons/drizzle.png` — drizzle (300–321)
+  - `/icons/thunder.png` — thunderstorm (200–232)
+  - `/icons/snow.png` — snow (600–622)
+  - `/icons/fog.png` — atmosphere/mist (700–781)
+  - Optional: `/icons/na.png` — fallback icon
+- Recommended size: around 120–160 px square.
+The app fits icons into a ~150×150 px box on the right.

+How it works
+- The app maps OpenWeatherMap condition `id` to the above filenames.
+- Icons are loaded from SD on render.
+If a file is missing, it logs a message and continues.
+- Files can be PNG with transparency; the app uses an alpha threshold to render on E‑Ink.

+Auto-download (optional)
+- During weather fetch, the app will also cache OpenWeatherMap's official icon PNGs by `icon` code (e.g., `10d`) into `/icons`.
+- If a matching file like `/icons/10d.png` does not exist, it downloads from `https://openweathermap.org/img/wn/10d@2x.png` and saves it.
+- Detail views prefer these cached icons; if unavailable, they fall back to the custom filenames above if present.

+Change mapping
+- Adjust `iconPathForOwmId(...)` in `src/m5paperWeather.cpp` to point to your filenames.
+- If you prefer embedded icons in flash, we can add PROGMEM bitmaps and a compile‑time switch.

 ## API usage